andrie/conf-2024-intro-to-shiny-for-python/README.md

-# shiny-python-workshop-2023
+# Intro to Shiny for Python / Posit Conf::20204

-This is the repository for the Shiny for Python workshop at Shiny in Production, Newcastle, 2023.
+This is the repository for the "Intro to Shiny for Python" workshop Posit Conf 2024.

 ## For students